-- · Global correlation is disabled until later in the configuration process. - · You will configure time details in the IPS module's GUI console.
+- An HTTP proxy server address is not needed for a network that is configured according to this guide. - You will configure time details in the IPS module's GUI console.

-Step 8: Accept the default answer (off) for the option to participate in the SensorBase Network.
+Step 8: For the option to participate in the SensorBase Network, enter partial and agree to participate based on your security policy.

 Participation in the SensorBase Network allows Cisco to collect aggregated statistics about traffic sent to your IPS.
-SensorBase Network Participation level? [off]:
+SensorBase Network Participation level? [off]: partial